digineo/texd/docs/reference-store.md

 ```

 The actual syntax is `--reference-store=DSN`, where storage adapters are identified through and
 configured with a DSN (*data source name*, a URL).
-Currently there are only handful implementations:
+Currently there are only a handful of implementations:

 1. The `dir://` adapter ([docs][docs-dir]), which stores reference files on disk in a specified
    directory.
 Coincidentally, this adapter also provides an in-memory adapter (`memory://`),